umeshrapol/Indian_Mutual_Fund_using_MFtool/README.md

 This analysis forms the foundation for further category-wise performance analysis.

-## 🔍 Analysis Question 1: Mutual Fund Category and Scheme Count
+## 🔍 Mutual Fund Category and Scheme Count

 ### Objective
 The objective of this analysis is to identify the types of mutual fund categories present in the dataset and determine how many schemes belong to each category.